 - salt & pepper, to taste

-- Stir together all ingredients, except cucumber.
-Add cucumber slices and toss until coated.
+- Add the sliced shallot and cucumber slices to the dressing and gently toss until coated.